 Loading dock doors do not remain unlocked without a dock agent or other staff person posted at the door.
 Generally, loading bay doors are an exception to this rule, but they should not be left open for extended periods of time.

-A self-service business center is located on the Oregon Ballroom level (Level 2, North Side), near our Operations Department offices.
+A self-service printing center is located on the Portland Ballroom level (Level 2, South Side), near the elevator lobby.

 Services include: Computers with internet access and computer printing (both black and white and color).

-The business center is open during our regular business hours, Monday-Friday, 7:30 a.m. to 5:30 p.m., and during events.
+The printing center is open during our regular business hours, Monday-Friday, 7:30 a.m. to 5:30 p.m., and during events.